-The After Hours is a webinar series all about climate change and human health.
-Each month, we’ll bring you a new session that will focus on one specific aspect of the relationship between climate change and human health—and what health professionals can be doing about it.
+After Hours is a webinar series all about climate change and human health.
+Each session focuses on one specific aspect of the relationship between climate change and human health—and what health professionals can be doing about it.

-Each episode is delivered by a leading health expert in the relevant field.
+Episodes are delivered by a leading health expert in the relevant field.
 Joining the live audience is free and all are welcome.
-Recordings of each session will be posted here as well.
+Recordings of each session are available on this page and our YouTube Channel.